College of Business Leadership

 Dean – Filiz Tabak, Ph.
 D.

 Dr. Tabak is dean and professor of leadership and management in the College of Business.
 Her Ph.D. is in business administration with a focus area of management and organizational behavior from Oklahoma State University.
 Dr. Tabak also holds an M.B.A, an M.S. in Marine Physics and Chemistry, and a B.S. in Environmental Engineering.
 Dr. Tabak brings a wealth of experience in academic program development, implementation of high-impact, experiential learning eco-systems, as well as strategic planning and AACSB accreditation.
-She has championed multiple diversity, equity, inclusion, and belongingness (DEIB) initiatives and has expanded community outreach efforts to build strategic partnerships with business college stakeholders.
+She has championed and expanded multiple community outreach efforts to build strategic partnerships with business college stakeholders.

 Associate Dean – Christopher Garcia, Ph.D.